seanbao/mnemonas/README.en.md

 ### Core Capabilities

-- **Data ownership**: your data stays on your own disks; moving the full storage root is enough to migrate the service.
+- **Data ownership**: data stays on the configured disks; moving the full storage root is enough to migrate the service.
 - **Usable Web UI**: desktop and mobile views are designed for clear daily use instead of dense admin-only panels.
 - **Fast deployment**: Docker Compose and Linux/systemd deployment paths are provided.
 - **Maintenance and diagnostics**: health checks, scrub, GC, and diagnostic bundles help discover and investigate data issues.